nishimura5/behavior_senpai/README.md

 ### Attributes of Track file

-The [attrs property](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.attrs.html) of the DataFrame stored in Track and Calculated Track files records information such as the original video file name, its frame size, and the name of the AI model used for keypoint detection.
+The [attrs property](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.attrs.html) of the DataFrame stored in Track file (and Feature files) records information such as the original video file name, its frame size, and the name of the AI model used for keypoint detection.

 To load a Track file and check the contents recorded in attrs, the Python code